India’s CoinDCX Suffers $44 Million Sophisticated Hack

 Gupta attributed the delay to internal containment efforts and emphasized that only corporate funds were impacted.

-CoinDCX has since launched a multi-pronged response.
-The exchange is working with cybersecurity experts, law enforcement, and a partner exchange to freeze and potentially recover the stolen assets.
+CoinDCX is now working with cybersecurity experts, law enforcement, and a partner exchange to freeze and hopefully recover stolen assets.
 Plans are also underway to launch a bug bounty program to identify and patch vulnerabilities in its systems.

-Critics argue that CoinDCX’s restrictive withdrawal framework, which requires users to pass internal risk assessments, is overly opaque.
+CoinDCX’s restrictive withdrawal framework has which requires users to pass internal risk assessments, is overly opaque.
 Gupta has defended the policy, citing anti-money laundering (AML) compliance.

 “Crypto withdrawals aren’t default-enabled to prevent illicit fund movement.
 We enable them after enhanced due diligence,” Gupta explained during a Reddit AMA in May.